BraTS/Instructions/README.md

 ### Step for step instructions

-There are Dockerfiles as examples in this repository.
-They use the python:2.7 image as base and then install dependencies and finally copy the relevant files from the host to the container.
-The process itself should be pretty intuitive.
-Steps:
 1. Create a script for your segmentation code that reads the 4 imaging sequences (Format: .nii.gz) from `/data`, performs the segmentation and writes the result back to `/data/results` in nii.gz format.
 2. Create a Dockerfile that uses a base image, installs all necessary dependencies and then copies your code and the script from step 1 to the container.
 3. Run `docker build .< Dockerfile` in the directory where your Dockerfile, your code and your script reside.
 4. After building, your container should be able to take input via the `-v <host_directory>:/data` mount command and perform your segmentation.

 The full run command can be seen below.
 I suggest you read the introduction to Docker on their website: https://docs.docker.com/get-started/part2/

 Further instructions can be found here:
 - Python tutorial: https://runnable.com/docker/python/dockerize-your-python-application